abinit/abinit/doc/tutorial/eph4mob.md

 First of all, we need to read the WFK, the DDB and the DVDB files obtained previously.
-Since it is not possible to run a mobility calculation with a single input file with datasets, we use strings to specify the path to the different input files:
+Since it is not possible to run a mobility calculation with a single input file with datasets, we use **strings** to specify the path of the different input files:

 ```sh
 getwfk_filepath "teph4mob_4o_DS2_WFK"